thomas-institut/apm/documentation/WitnessSchemata.md

 for updates in transcriptions.
 An update tool would then take over and calculate the potential changes to the collation table.
 The tool would determine and inform the user of the changes to be made and ask the user to approve them.
-The most radical solution would be to delete a witness from the table and then add it again losing all of the user's work for that witness.
+The most radical solution would be to delete a witness from the table and then add it again losing all the user's work for that witness.

 ## Informal Description

 A  __collation table__ consists of:
 * chunk ID: an identifier of the chunk in question.
-In the APM this is a string of the form *AWxx-nnn* where *AWxx* is the work and *nnn* is the chunk number.
+In APM this is a string of the form *AWxx-nnn* where *AWxx* is the work and *nnn* is the chunk number.
 Other applications can allow a different chunk identification scheme.
 * witnesses: an array of *m* witnesses where *m >= 2*, each one consisting at least of a non-empty array of tokens (see description below).
   * If the witness data includes a chunk ID, it must match the collation table's chunk ID.
 * sigla: an array of *m* strings corresponding to each of the witnesses in the